-"Unapologetically Meeting Students' Needs:"

-Compton College provides students with opportunities to re-attempt college without judgment or stigma, and the majority of students laud the College for being "unapologetic" in its providing eritical resources, particularly basic and financial needs, and doing so without imposing judgment of shame.
-The most widely used resources include EOPS (counseling, gas card, metro pass, book vouchers), Farmer's Market,
+"Unapologetically Meeting Students" Needs: Compton College provides students with opportunities to re-attempt college without judgment or stigma, and the majority of students laud the College for being "unapologetic" in its providing critical resources, particularly basic and financial needs, and doing so without imposing judgment of shame.
+The most widely used resources include Extended Opportunity Programs and Services (EOPS) (e.g. counseling, gas card, metro pass, book vouchers), Farmer's Market, Everytable Café, CalWORKs (especially the guaranteed income plan), St. John's Community Health, which meets nearly all of their health needs, Student Equity, especially for technology like laptops, calculators, and mobile hotspots,

-Everytable, CalWORKs (especially the guaranteed income plan), St. John's Community Health, which meets nearly all of their health needs, Student Equity, especially for technology like laptops, calculators, and mobile hotspots, Formerly Incarcerated Students in Transition (FIST) Program, Free school supplies and materials (pens, pencils, notebooks, etc.), and the Men of Color program.
+Formerly Incarcerated Students in Transition (FIST) Program, Free school supplies and materials (pens, pencils, notebooks, etc.), and the Men of Color program.
 Without these resources, students would not be enrolled in College, especially student parents who are caring for young children (primarily as single parents) and adult learners who are prioritizing school over employment.
 Students expressed great interest and excitement around the College's plans to offer student and family housing in the foreseeable future.

-Caring and Inclusive Campus Community:

-Students experience Compton College as a racially diverse community where most students feel welcomed and included.
+Caring and Inclusive Campus Community: Students experience Compton College as a racially diverse community where most students feel welcomed and included.
 Adult learners reported a sense of apprehension when enrolling because they assumed they would be outliers because of their age, but they have experienced a sense of belonging and appreciate that online courses have enabled students to attend class while tending to their family and work responsibilities.
 Students indicated that educators at the College are intentional in welcoming students to the College and intrusive in supporting students in their programs and classes with frequent, unprompted check-ins, proactively sharing of resources and information with students, and consistently conveying to students that they care about them and their success.

 Educators at the College take the time to support students who are struggling in a course/lesson/assignment by re-teaching or teaching the material a different way, meeting with students one-on-one, and giving students extra time or opportunities to re-attempt assignments.
-Students see Dr. Keith Curry as an innovative transformational leader and role model of hope and success, who works tirelessly on their behalf to give them the best College and the most opportunities possible.
+Students see the current President/CEO as an innovative transformational leader and role model of hope and success, who works tirelessly on their behalf to give them the best College and the most opportunities possible.

-Growth Opportunities: Students credit the College and its educators for exposing them to opportunities they could not have imagined before enrolling at Compton College and activities pushing them outside of their comfort zones toward important growth opportunities (e.g., summer residency program at universities, field trips to colleges in Northern California.
+Growth Opportunities: Students credit the College and its educators for exposing them to opportunities they could not have imagined before enrolling at Compton College and activities pushing them outside of their comfort zones toward important growth opportunities (e.g., summer residency program at universities, field trips to colleges in Northern California, conferences, student panels and other speaking engagements, and trips to Washington DC, South Africa, and Ghana).